 Conventional loans don’t require private mortgage insurance if you can put down 20% or more.

 6. What is a debt-to-income ratio?

-You want to know how much you can afford to spend before a loan officer tells you how much you qualify for.
+You want to know how much you can afford to spend on a home before a loan officer tells you how much you qualify for.
 Why?
 You want your investment to be a sound one, made with premeditation and an understanding of your buying power.

-Since credit is such a huge factor in buying a home, monitoring your credit is vital.
-Monitoring your credit shouldn't only be a priority when you are thinking about purchasing a home, overseeing your credit is something that should be done as soon as you start using and building your credit.
+Since your credit score is such a huge factor in buying a home, monitoring it is vital.
+Monitoring your credit shouldn't only be a priority when you are thinking about purchasing a home; overseeing your credit is something that should be done as soon as you start using and building your credit.

 You want to make sure that everything on your credit report belongs to you and installment payments have no late fees.

 Keep your credit score from dropping once you apply for a mortgage by not opening new credit accounts such as a credit card or an auto loan until your home loan closes.

 Did you know you can access your credit report free once a year?
 Visit: Annual Credit Report